hoodie/hannibal/README.md

 The rewrite with the following features:

 - Strong and Weak Senders and Callers (as in actix)
+  - weak and strong  callers and senders can be created from weak and strong addresses
 - Exchangeable Channel Implementation
   - included: bounded and unbounded
 - Streams are Handled by launching an actor together with a stream.